John Deere 1775NT 16Row30 Drawn Planter

 - Turns on when tractor lights are engaged

 Precise liquid fertilizer placement with ExactRate™ fertilizer system

 The ExactRate liquid fertilizer system is a factory-installed solution that provides you with accurate nutrient placement during planting.
 Previously, you would have to deal with the inconvenience of cumbersome aftermarket systems for a hydraulically driven variable-rate solution.
 With ExactRate, John Deere delivers a complete planting solution for liquid fertilizer users.
 You can choose between in-furrow or offset delivery methods.
+A high-rate option without openers is also offered from the factory.
 This system delivers:

-- Up to 20 percent more accurate nutrient placement in a turn compared to a non-turn compensating systems
+- Up to 20 percent more accurate nutrient placement in a turn compared to a non-turn compensating system

 - 1 to 12 percent (4.3 percent on average) reduction in inputs through row-by-row section control